ckan/losser/README.markdown

 Pattern paths can be arbitrarily long, recursing into arbitrarily deeply nested sub-objects.

-Losser queries an input object with a pattern path as follows:

-1. Any pre-processor functions are applied to the input object.
-2. Each column query in the `columns.json` file is applied to the input object in turn to produce the values for the object's row in the output table.
-   For each column query:
-   1. When it hits an *object/dictionary* (either the top-level input object itself or a sub-object) losser pops the next regular expression off the pattern path, matches it against each of the object's keys, and recurses on each key that matches.
-   2. When it hits a *list* losser iterates over the items in the list recursing on each of them and collecting the results into an output list.
-   3. When it hits a string, number, boolean or `None`/`null` value the recursion bottoms-out and returns the value.
-3. Once all of the column queries have been run on the input object and the results collected, any post-processor functions are called on the output object.

-A pattern may match more than one key in an object, in which case each one of the matching keys' items will be recursed into, and a list of matching values will eventually be returned instead of a single value.
+One of the patterns in a pattern path may match multiple keys in an object or sub-object.
+In that case losser recurses on each of the matched keys and ends up returning a list of values instead of a single value.

 For example given this input object:

     {
       "update": "yearly",
-      "update frequency": "monthly"
+      "update frequency": "monthly",
+      ...
     }

 The pattern path `"^update.*"` (which matches both "update" and "update frequency") would output `"yearly, monthly"` (a quoted, comma-separated list) in the corresponding cell in the CSV output.

-This also happens when a pattern path matches a single field in the input object and the field's value is a list.
+If a pattern path goes through a sub-list in the input dict losser will iterate over the list and recurse on each of its items.
+Again it will end up returning a list of values instead of a single value.

 Nested lists can occur (when the input object contains a list of lists, for example).
 These are flattened and optionally deduplicated in the output cells.